Chilledheart/yass/README.md

 Defined in [TLS 1.3][tls13]

 ## Supported Operating System
-- macOS (MacOS 10.10 or later, macOS 11.0 or later, Apple Silicon supported)
+- macOS (Mac OS X 10.10 or later, macOS 11.0 or later, Apple Silicon supported)
 - Linux (CentOS 7 or later, Debian 9 or later, Ubuntu 16.04 or later)
 - Windows (Windows Vista or later, Windows XP package also supported)